Deekshith-Kumar18/Demo/README.md

 # Demo
 This is my first Git respository.<br>
 Author - Deekshith Kumar.<br>
-Learning from git and github tutorial from apna college.
+Learning from git and github tutorial from Shradha from apna college.